 MORE QUESTIONS TO GET YOU THINKING ABOUT THIS YEAR’S THEME:

-Theatre of the Oppressed Workshop, The Techniques: Interactive workshops based directly on the work of Augusto Boal that focus on exploring, explaining, and experiencing techniques of TO.
-Workshops may also present adaptations, expansions, and other different variations on TO.
-Request one or two 90-minute sessions.
+Workshops, The Techniques: Interactive workshops that focus on exploring, explaining, and experiencing techniques of PO and/or TO.
+Workshops may also present adaptations, expansions, and permutations of the work developed for changing situations, circumstances, and populations.

 Questions?
 Email firstname.lastname@example.org